Las Vegas Slip and Fall Attorneys

 Most people have, at one point or another, fallen to the ground unexpectedly.
 Thankfully, most such falls do not result in any significant injuries and people simply continue with their day.
 While most falls are unexpected and unforeseeable, that is not always the case.
 Sadly, some businesses fail to prioritize the safety of their customers by allowing things they know are likely to cause their guests to fall to go unaddressed and uncorrected.
 For example, businesses know that things like torn carpet, uneven flooring, debris on the floor, and puddles, all pose a risk to their guests.
 Businesses know the risks these hazards pose, yet they often ignore them, even after being notified by other customers.
 Such businesses should be held responsible for the injuries their customers sustain.

 At SJW, we understand that getting your life back on track after being injured due to a fall, whether caused by slipping, tripping, or otherwise, can be difficult.
-Our attorneys will work with you to ensure you receive the proper medical attention you need and the best possible result for your case.
-If you have questions and would like to speak with an attorney, please give us a call.
-Or, if you prefer to stop by, feel free to do so for a free consultation.
+If you have questions and would like to speak with an attorney, please contact us.
 Whether over the phone or in-person, our experienced attorneys are available to talk to you about your options.

 A fall due to a slip or trip hazard can happen almost anywhere.
 However, we have found that these hazards tend to be more prevalent in certain places.
 As a result, it is more common to fall in certain types of locations.
 Also, the characteristics of some businesses make it not only more likely that a person may fall, but also more likely that they will be injured.
 Some common types of businesses where falls occur, whether from slipping or tripping, include: